AttuneIntelligence/redis-agent/README.md

 }
 ```

-This chain of thought is organized such that information which can be concurrently generated is executed in the same step, and those steps which require supplemental knowledge from other functions are executed in subsequent steps.
+This chain of thought is organized such that information which can be concurrently generated is executed in the same step, and those steps which require supplemental knowledge from previous functions are executed in subsequent steps.

-With this pre-planning step, the agent is allowed to dynamically take thoughtful actions in parallel and in series while guarding against runaway function loops.
+With this pre-planning, the agent is allowed to dynamically take thoughtful actions in parallel and in series while guarding against runaway function loops.

 ## Step 4: Enqueue Redis Workers

 Starting with `step_1` of the generated plan, each of the parallel function calls are queued to the Redis workers for execution.

-By offloading the work of functions to worker nodes, and launching their execution in parallel, the Flask server is left available to handle other user queries while dramatically improving the time-to-first-token compared to agents which serially execute functions.
+By offloading the work of functions to worker nodes, and launching their execution in parallel, the Flask server is left available to handle other user queries while dramatically improving the time to first token compared to agents which serially execute functions.

 Additionally, this offloads the work of potentially long-running functions away from the Flask server so it can remain available to route the requests of other users.
-While this is less of a concern for a locally running application, this architecture is well-suited for a production application which must handle many concurrent user requests.
+While this is less of a concern for a locally running application, this architecture is well-suited for a production deployment which must handle many concurrent user requests.

-These available functions are defined as static methods and wrapped in the `src/agent/tools.json` toolset definitions.
+These available functions are defined as static methods and wrapped in the `src/agent/tools.json` definitions.

 ## Step 5: Function Execution